unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 ```

 Save the sd card.
-Safely remove the card from the PC and then you should have your Google Sync working.
+Safely remove the card from the PC and then you place the SD card back to the writerDeck.
+After that you should have your Google Sync working with the writerDeck.

 While you are on the writerDeck.
 Press "ESC" on the keyboard then press S to see if it is working.